BIBS Innovation Fund – Round 2

 Review Process – A committee of 3-5 qualified researchers appointed by BIBS will review the applications.
 At least one will be a member of the BIBS Executive Committee and an effort will be made to recruit at least two from outside Brown.
 This committee will rate the proposals based on the evaluation criteria and make recommendations about funding to the leadership of BIBS.
 If the review committee cannot reach consensus, or if the BIBS leadership does not agree with the recommendations, input will be solicited from the BIBS Executive Committee.

 6-month Review – A short report will be required at 6-months comparing the progress of the project to the milestones/goals agreed to at the time of the award.
-That report will be reviewed by BIBS leadership and at least two members of the review committee.
+That report will be reviewed by BIBS leadership.
 If progress appears to be short of expectations, concerns will be discussed with the PI (or co-PIs) and with the BIBS Executive Committee.
 BIBS reserves the right to terminate the grant at that time, if that is the recommendation the BIBS Executive Committee.
 The purpose of this review is to help ensure that the limited funds available are used as effectively as possible.

 Note – One or more information sessions will be scheduled prior to April 1 so that potential applicants will have the opportunity to discuss the program with BIBS leadership.
 Questions should be addressed to John Davenport (John_Davenport@brown.edu) or John Robson (John_Robson@brown.edu).